AleksandraSirv/STED-simulation/README.md

 - **_FWHM_comparison.png_**  displaying a FWHM comparison of the excitation and effective PSFs.

-Moreover, the estimated effective PSF resolution calculated using **_fwhm()_** is printed to the console for quantitative evaluation.
+Moreover, the estimated effective PSF resolution calculated using **_fwhm()_** is printed to the console and to the log.txt file in the Output folder for quantitative evaluation.

-**Note:** Running the simulation again will overwrite existing output images.
+**Note:** Running the simulation again will overwrite existing output images or files.
 To preserve previous results, rename or move them before re-running.

 ---
 ## Example Output